Student Awards

 Accepting the travel award commits the students to attending the entire conference.
 The Award will be based on following commitment by each awardee:

 • Awardee will write a synopsis (1 page) of the presentations/events and why the Division 45 travel scholarship was beneficial.
-This synopsis will be features in the Division 45 FOCUS newsletter.

 • Awardee will attend the Division 45 student social and receive recognition at the event.